pantheon-systems/documentation/source/docs/articles/wordpress/importing-a-wordpress-site.md

 3. **Files** - anything under `wp-content/uploads`.
 This houses a combination of uploaded content from site users, along with generated stylesheets, aggregated scripts, image styles, etc.

-<div class="alert alert-info" role="alert"> <strong>Note:</strong> Most WordPress sites with session-using code are relying on PHP's default session manager, which uses temporary files on local disk.
-Pantheon does not support this because it will not work properly in our distributed environment.
-You can read <a href="/docs/articles/wordpress/wordpress-and-php-sessions#wordpress-and-php-sessions">more here</a>.</div>

 ## Export WordPress via Plugins
 Popular plugins like [Duplicator](/docs/articles/wordpress/clone-a-wordpress-site-with-duplicator-plugin/) and [BackupBuddy](http://ithemes.com/codex/page/BackupBuddy) allow you to create single file archives quickly.
-For large imports, pasting in a web-readable url (e.g. Dropbox secret link) will be much faster than manually uploading.
+For larger imports, pasting in a web-readable url (e.g. Dropbox secret link) will be much faster than manually uploading.
 Make sure a link goes directly to the file, not a landing page.

+For instructions on how to import a large site outside of the Pantheon Dashboard, see [Importing a Large Site](/docs/articles/sites/create/importing-a-large-site/).

 <div class="alert alert-info" role="alert"> <strong>Note:</strong> Dropbox URL's need to be modified so they end in <code>dl=1</code> instead of the default <code>dl=0</code>.
 This forces a download of your archive and avoids the Dropbox landing page.</div>
 You can simply upload the archive file produced and Pantheon will do the rest.